Jaw reduction: Surgery complications

 Inferior alveolar nerve is the most important anatomic structure during mandible reduction surgery and great care should be taken to avoid injury to this nerve.
 Potential complications include injury to the inferior alveolar nerve which provides permanent numbness and damage to the lower lip and even death.

 Another factor to consider is the mentalis muscle which elevates the lower lip and chin.
 During the surgery, the mentalis muscles should be carefully reattached after the mandible bone has been excised.
 Failure to reattach the mentalis muscles will lead to the chin and lower lip to sag, causing permanent damage.

 Post-surgery symptoms

 Common symptoms include haematoma, infection, asymmetry, over- or under-correction of the mandibular bone, sensory deficit.
 Excluding asymmetry and over- or under-correction, the other symptoms dissipate within three to six months post-surgery.
 Individuals with abundant soft tissue or thick skin may consider an additional lifting procedure done simultaneously with the jaw reduction surgery, as there is a high possibility of sagging soft tissue.
 Age and skin elasticity level also determines whether a lifting procedure is required.

-Non-surgical method

-Botox injection

-Non-surgical techniques are essentially limited to cases in which the masseter is enlarged.
-While a masseter muscle can be large due to genetic reasons, it can commonly be an acquired trait.
-Like any muscle it increases in size with exercise.
-Behaviors such as repeated gum chewing, teeth clenching, or bruxism can contribute to enlargement of the muscle.